 Noise defends against a category of attacks built around changing the input data incrementally, and observing change in the results.

 Without noise, a malicious user could gradually add rows to a dataset until they see a statistic move over the rounding threshold - which would reveal the original value of the statistic.

 To apply noise, InfoSum Platform modifies every statistic by a small but unpredictable amount.
 Repeating exactly the same input will result in the same noise (and therefore the same result).
 But any change to the input will result in a different amount of noise, and will therefore vary the result in an unpredictable way.

-By default, ±1-2% noise is injected into an activation file so the final number can diverge between ±1-2% from the actual value.
-For this reason, privacy safe results can be up to ±0.01-2% different to the actual result with noise.
+By default, ±1-2% noise is injected into insight queries so the final number can diverge between ±1-2% from the actual value.
+For activation queries, < 0.1% noise can be expected.
+Activation results are de-duplicated.
+Clients can add additional activation result noise up to 100%.